An l^{p}-Version of von Neumann Dimension for Banach Space Representation of Sofic Groups II: Closing Remarks

 \begin{conj} Let $2<p<\infty,$ and let $\Gamma$ be a countable discrete sofic group with sofic approximation $\Sigma.$ Then for all $n\in \NN,$

 \end{conj}

 Little progress has been made on Conjectures \ref{C:Gor},\ref{C:dim}.
-It may be quite possible that our definition is simply not the right way to look at von Neumann dimension for the action of $\Gamma$ on $l^{p}(\Gamma)^{\oplus n}$ if $2< p<\infty.$
+It may be quite possible that our definition is simply not the right way to look at von Neumann dimension for the action of $\Gamma$ on $l^{p}(\Gamma)^{\oplus n}$ if $2< p<\infty$.
+Another natural conjecture based on the techniques in Section \ref{S:trivial} is the following.